openedx/edx-documentation/en_us/course_authors/source/course_features/credit_courses/proctored_exams.rst

 either a **Satisfactory** or **Unsatisfactory** result.

-Learners can check their proctoring session results by returning to the proctored exam in the courseware.
+Learners can check their proctoring session results by returning to the proctored exam in the course.
 Their proctoring session review results are updated there when results are received.
 In addition, learners can go to their **Progress** pages, where they can check their proctored exam results as a part of their overall credit eligibility status.